as135/Generalized-Linear-Models-/README.md

 You can now assign L2 regularization parameter.

+# Update 5/10

+You can now use Linear Regression

 #   TODO

 1. Add support for kernel methods
 2. Add Support for Softmax regression in Logistic Case
 3. Add support for further distributions (Gamma, Beta, Binomial, Quasi-Poisson)
-4. Add support for Bayesian methods
+4. Add support for Bayesian methods  (MCMC)
 5. Implement gradient descent
+     5.a Implement Lp norm and Elastic Net